lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ## Field length

-Field length is either an integer giving the size of a field in bits or a specific function. {{RFC8724}} defines the "var" function which allows variable length fields in byte and {{I-D.ietf-lpwan-coap-static-context-hc}} defines the "tkl" function for managing the CoAP
+Field length is either an integer giving the size of a field in bits or a specific function. {{RFC8724}} defines the "var" function which applies to byte-based variable length fields and {{I-D.ietf-lpwan-coap-static-context-hc}} defines the "tkl" function dedicated for managing the CoAP
-Token length field.
+Token field, which is also of variable length.

 ~~~~~